Eluinhost/anonymous/README.md

 **Required plugin: ProtocolLib**

 This plugin changes everyone in the game to have the same skin/name.
-The plugin also modifies the player's display name so chat plugins will use the modified name too.
+The plugin also modifies the player's display name so other plugins can use the modified name too.

+Other (optional) features:

+- disabling of chat
+- renaming names from cat tab complete
+- renaming names in join/leave/death messages

 Configuration: